arangodb/kube-arangodb/docs/platform/connectors/jobs.md

 ## Status History

-Each job keeps a status history (up to 10 entries, most recent first):
+Each job keeps a status history of **up to 10 entries per job** (most recent first).
+This is the history for a single job — not a global limit.
+There is currently no hard limit on the total number of jobs; they are stored in MetaStore (ArangoDB) and persist until explicitly deleted.

 ```json
 {